rubyonracetracks/tutorial-virtualbox-docu/docs/chapter10.md

 ---
 id: chapter10
-title: "Chapter 10: Updating SparkyLinux"
+title: "Chapter 10: Updating MX Linux"
 ---

-* Boot up the SparkyLinux virtual machine.
+* Boot up the MX Linux virtual machine.
 * When prompted, log into your virtual machine.
-* You'll see a dialog box asking if you wish to fully upgrade the system and install missing language packages.
-Click on "OK".
-* Enter your password when prompted.
-* When prompted about whether you wish to upgrade, select the "Upgrade" option (instead of "Changelog" or "Exit"), and click on "OK".
-* It will take a few minutes to a few hours to update your system.
-How long this takes depends on the age of the ISO file you used for installing Linux, the speed of your computer, and the speed of your Internet connection.
-* When the system update is complete, press "OK" when prompted.
-* You will be prompted to install missing locale packages of your language.
-If your language is American English, just click on "Exit" to skip this step.
-Otherwise, pick the language for which you wish to install locale packages.
-* Add to the SparkyLinux desktop clickable icons for the software you will use most frequently.
-  * Go to Menu -> Internet -> Firefox ESR.
-Right-click, and select "Add to desktop".
-  * Repeat the above step for Menu -> System Tools -> File Manager PCManFM.
-  * Repeat the above step for Menu -> System Tools -> LXTerminal.
+* After you are logged in, click on the bright green box in the panel near the left edge of the screen.
+This takes you into the MX Updater.
+* Select both options - the option to automatically answer yes to all upgrade prompts and the option to automatically close the terminal window when the upgrade is complete.
-* Click on Menu -> Logout, and select the option to shut down your computer.
+* Click on "Upgrade".
+When prompted, enter your root password.
+* When the upgrade process is finished, the upgrade window will disappear, and that bright green box that you clicked on earlier will be black.
+* Shut down the virtual machine using the same procedure described at the end of Chapter 6.
 * Save a snapshot of the current state of your virtual machine.
-Use the name "Updated SparkyLinux (insert date here)".
+Use the name "Updated MX Linux".
+I recommend adding today's date to the name of this snapshot as well.
 * CONGRATULATIONS!
 You are now ready to roll with your Linux virtual machine.
+If you ever want to or need to return your virtual machine to this state, you can restore this snapshot rather than reinstall MX Linux.